 C# based cloud service

 Cloud services come in two ‘flavors’, Worker Role and Web Role.
 When the requirement is to access local system resources like File System, Worker Roles are preferred as they run like “Windows Service” on Windows Server Virtual Machines.
 Web Roles run within boundaries of IIS and act more like web applications.
-Deployment of these cloud services can be done from within Visual Studio IDE, or cloud service code can be built into a package and uploaded to cloud service with configurations.
+Deployment of cloud services can be done from within Visual Studio IDE, or cloud service code can be built into a package and uploaded to cloud service with configurations.

 The ETL Service (Extraction and Transformation Layer) specific to our project is a Worker Role which works as a background process, manipulates local file system and interacts with database server.